-- This controller is designed only to be used with devices that have limited power and their own thermal cutoff protection, such as a thermostat or thermal fuse in case of controller failure. - Do not place any objects on the top of controller surface which is used to vent excess heat during its operation. - The maximum electric current this controller can handle is 15 ampere.
+- This controller is designed only to be used with devices that have limited power and their own thermal cut off protection, such as a thermostat or thermal fuse in case of controller failure. - Do not place any objects on the top of the controller surface which is used to vent excess heat during its operation. - The maximum electric current this controller can handle is 15 ampere.
 For 120 volt AC in US and Canada, this limits the heater power to1800 watts.
 Due to its compact size and the splash proof design for kitchen applications, the controller has a limited ability to dissipate the heat generated by the internal solid state relay during the initial heat up.
 The initial full power heat up process cannot be more than 90 minutes.
-If you system need take longer time to warm up, please read Appendix 1 "Managing the heat generated by the controller" - Always place the sensor in the controlled subject when the controller is on.
+If your system need take longer time to warm up, please read Appendix 1 "Managing the heat generated by the controller" - Always place the sensor in the controlled subject when the controller is on.
 Before turning on the controller, please make sure the sensor is placed inside the container to be controlled.
 Leaving the sensor outside will form an open loop operation.
 If the sensor is left outside, the controller will assume the temperature is low even if the controlled subject is already very hot.
 The controller will provide full power to the heater.
-It will not only overheat the controller, but also damage your appliance possibly causing a fire.
-If the sensor is not permanently mounted on the system and is left outside of the system, this could become a potential problem, you should enable the open loop alarm function (see page 11 for details).
+It will not only overheat the controller, but also damage your appliance, possibly causing a fire.
+If the sensor is not permanently mounted on the system and is left outside of the system, this can become a potential problem, and you should enable the open loop alarm function (see page 10 for details).

-- This controller is designed to control the devices recommended by Auber Instruments only.
-Using it to control a not recommended device can be dangerous and cause fire.
-Auber Instruments is not liable for damages caused by misuse of the controller.
-If you are not sure the controller can be used, please contact Auber Instruments before use. - If an abnormal display or noise is observed, turn the controller off, unplug the power cord and contact the manufacturer before using it again. - Clean the controller only when it is cool and unplugged. - Do not allow children to operate the controller.
+- The 16 AWG power cord provided with controller is specially designed for high power applications.
+Do not replace it with regular computer power cord when heating device is more than 1200 watts. - If an abnormal display or noise is observed, turn the controller off, unplug the power cord and contact the manufacturer before using it again. - Clean the controller only when it is cool and unplugged. - Do not allow children to operate the controller.